hilbix/tino/howto/ansible/README.md

 > If you have a clean strictly organised machine Zoo, then probably Puppet is better.
-(Note that I do not know Chef.)
+(Note that I do not know Chef nor others.)
 >
 > With Puppet you do not need to think about the targets or how something is done.
 As ist is strictly organized,
 > you simply define the Puppet way to be your organization and everything is set up.
 >
 > However if you have a wild Zoo where each thingie is not strictly organized and perhaps needs special treatment,
-> then I think that Ansible is superior to puppet, as with Ansible you always know the sequence something happens.
+> then I think that Ansible is superior to Puppet, as with Ansible you always know the sequence something happens.
 > And quite often in the wild, there is a difference about how Puppet would do it and how it must be done.
 >
-> You can declare the sequence things must run to Puppet, that is right, but this is clumsy and takes away much strengths
+> You can declare the sequence things must run is Puppet, that is right, but this is clumsy and takes away much strengths
 > of Puppet.
 Hence in a case where you do want certain things to be done in exactly the order you want,
 > Ansible is superior to Puppet, because that is how Ansible works.
 >